lsapundzic/telegram-bot-ts/README.md

 ## Description

-This bot seamlessly transfers your Tidal playlists to Spotify.
-Simply paste your Tidal song URL and get the equivalent Spotify link.
+This bot transfers your Tidal playlists to Spotify.
+Just paste your Tidal song URL and get the equivalent Spotify link.

 ## Features